 The breakfast place of choice for our apartment guests.
 Bistro 8 serves food all day to all the hungry creative people surrounded around the Veverkova street scene.
 The food is like eating at home: one time it’s great, another time… ahem… it’s okay.
-But the people behind the counter and behind the whole operation are so friendly and nice, it is easy to forgive the few shortcomings you’ll find.
-And we’re sure you’ll feel a part of the scene after a few visits.
+But it’s easy to forget the imperfections in a friendly and open atmosphere and an interior that is inspired, cheap but fun.
+This is the kind of place where you feel like a regular after only a few visits.

 Lokál Nad Stromovkou

 Another location of the Lokal pub has turned a classic local pub into another well-oiled machine of a Czech establishment.
 Great Pilsner from the tank and classic Czech pub dishes go really well together.
 The atmosphere can get very lively and even spill on to the street and the park on a hot summer night.